standard-fish/creative-racket-2022/TOOLS.md

 * [RSVG: an FFI binding for loading SVG images](https://docs.racket-lang.org/rsvg/) This library provides functions for loading SVG images as Racket bitmap objects through an FFI binding to libRSVG.
 The resulting bitmap objects can then be freely manipulated with the racket/draw or pict libraries.

-How to save a pict
+How to save a pict.
 ```
 ;; convert the 'pict' image to a 'bitmap' image
 (define bitmap-waffle (pict->bitmap the-waffle))